3 Ways Chakras Affect Workplace Productivity

 • Quit smoking and avoid secondary smoking

-• Sujok therapy:
+• SuJok therapy:

 • Apply ginger juice on the palm area inside life line and inner side of thumb corresponding to the respiratory system, twice daily.